Red Wing police chief placed on administrative leave | RiverTowns

-That directive became clearer Tuesday afternoon after the Republican Eagle filed a data request under Minnesota law: Chief Roger Pohlman is on paid administrative leave after the council held preliminary consideration of allegations involving him.
+That directive became clearer Tuesday afternoon after the Republican Eagle filed a data request under Minnesota law: Chief Roger Pohlman had been on paid administrative leave after the council held preliminary consideration of allegations involving him.

-"That is all the data that is public at this time," the city replied in an email to the request filed under Minnesota Statute 13.43.
+In a press release sent out Wednesday morning the city of Red Wing stated, "On Monday, February 8, 2021, Police Chief Roger Pohlman was placed on paid administrative leave.
+While we want to be as transparent with you as possible, the Minnesota Government Data Practices Act prevents us from disclosing further information at this time.
+The City Council supports and values the role of the Police Department in our organization and community and is committed to working with them now and in the future."

 Personnel data on public employees involving the existence and status of any complaints or charges is public.